zapta/button-minder/README.txt

 ---

-To program a compiled release on this site using a Mac OSX computer:
+To program a compiled release (a .hex file) from this repository do:

+[For Mac OSX]
 1. Copy this repository to your computer (use git, download and unzip, etc)
 2. Do not insert your Digispark to the comptuer yet.